-In early 2013, after over 25 years in publication, the difficult decision was made to cease publication of the magazine.
-Reductions in funding to Filmbase made the continued publication of the magazine unsustainable and, despite the commitment and dedication of staff, contributors and the Irish filmmaking community, the cost of maintaining the print publication was no longer possible.
+In early 2013, after over 25 years in publication, Filmbase decided to cease publication of the magazine.
+Reductions in funding to Filmbase made the continued publication of the magazine unsustainable and, despite the commitment and dedication of staff, contributors and the Irish filmmaking community, the cost of print publication was deemed unfeasible.
 The decision was made to make Film Ireland an online-only resource and is currently under the editorship of Steven Galvin.